World

 Over/Under (Total)

 Totals have become increasingly popular since they were introduced about 50 years ago.
 This is where you bet on whether the two teams in question will combine to score Over or Under a certain number of points, which is why this bet is also referred to as the over/under.
-Tap/click “Total” to reveal each team’s O/U record.
+Tap or click “Total” to reveal each team’s O/U record.

 There is some correlation between how well teams do ATS and their records against the total.
 Teams who cover large spreads will be more likely to go over since they need to score points to achieve their required margin of victory.
 Conversely, teams with a high percentage of ATS losses as big favorites are more likely to go under, since they didn’t score the points they needed to cover.

-Don’t forget, scores tend to go down in the playoffs compared to when teams play a regular season game, especially as teams look to avoid injuries to star players, so that’s one more reason to treat the totals differently once the postseason starts.
+Don’t forget that scores tend to go down across the NBA playoff brackets compared to when teams play a regular season game, especially as teams look to avoid injuries to their star players during these crucial tournament games, so that’s one more reason to treat the totals betting markets differently once the postseason starts.

 iconDownload the app